books

 -Chapter XXIII.
 Planning And Planting The Home Grounds

 299. American Rural and Suburban Homes Among the nations of the world the United States is alone in its system of rural and suburban homes.
-The farmer, as soon as ...
+The farmer, as soon ...

 -302.
 Where to Plant Trees and Shrubs